junobuild/examples/node/admin/save/README.md

-# NodeJS - Admin Example
+# NodeJS - Admin Example - Read And Save Data

-A sample admin NodeJS script that read a JSON file and save its data to [Juno](https://juno.build).
+A sample admin NodeJS script that reads a JSON file and save its data to [Juno](https://juno.build).

 ## Getting started